codeleg/studying-githowto/00Screenshots/00ScreenShotReadME.md

 These steps demonstrate how to rename files, move them into new directories, and maintain clear commit messages that describe the changes in a Git repository.

 19. Screenshot :
-1. Viewing Commit History:
+1.Viewing Commit History:
     • $ git log hello.html: The commit history for the hello.html file is displayed.
 The recent commits show the changes made to the file.
-2. Viewing the Style File's History:
+2.Viewing the Style File's History:
     • $ git log style.css: The commit history for the style.css file has been checked.
-3. Viewing Last Commit Details:
+3.Viewing Last Commit Details:
     • $ git show v1: The details of the last commit associated with the v1 tag are displayed.
 This includes changes made to hello.html.
-4. Viewing File Differences:
+4.Viewing File Differences:
     • Changes in hello.html are shown, including the addition of a new <head> tag.
-5. Renaming the File:
+5.Renaming the File:
     • $ mv hello.html index.html: The hello.html file has been renamed to index.html.

 20. Screenshot :
-1. Switching Branches:
+1.Switching Branches:
     • $ git switch main: Switched to the main branch, which is the primary development branch.
-2. Adding a README File:
+2.Adding a README File:
     • $ git add README.md: An attempt was made to add the README.md file.
 However, the error "pathspec 'README' did not match any files" indicates that the file does not exist.
-3. Viewing the README File:
+3.Viewing the README File:
     • $ git add README.md: The content of the README.md file has been checked.
 The file contains the text: "This is the Hello World example from the GitHowTo tutorial."
-4. Commit Operation:
+4.Commit Operation:
     • $ git commit -m "Added README": A commit was made for the README file with the message "Added README."
 As a result, one file was changed and one addition was made.
 Screenshot 21:
 Viewing Commit History: